Recommended Extension Resources

 If you don't know, Google Analytics collects and organizes stats based on website traffic inside the Google Marketing Platform brand.
 When you have multiple pieces of information together you can track funnels and outcomes.

-It’s not super friendly to use at it is convenient to setup.
-I’ll provide more content on this in the future.
-It’s free to use but integration with Google Adwords (running the ads) will cost you some coin.
+It's not super friendly to use but it's pretty easy to setup.
+Just create a property and connect it for now.
+You can worry about funnels, filters, stats, and everything else later.
+I'll provide more content on this in the future.
+It's free to use but integration with Google Adwords (running the ads) will cost you some coin.

 You don't want to go too wide on your website when you first start out, there is something called feature creep and it will consume you like a fire.
 Sea and fire!?
 Oh no!